Chapter One: The First Step

 Charmander, the Lizard Pokemon.
 The flame on its tail indicates Charmander's health.
 If it's healthy, the flame will burn brightly.
 During battle, it attacks with sharp claws and fangs before spitting fire at opponents.

-The lizard simply waved his tail and smiled, showing off the sharp, white fangs once again.
+The lizard simply waved his tail and snapped his jaws playfully, showing off the sharp, white fangs once again.

 Squirtle, the Tiny Turtle Pokemon.
 During battle, it hides itself in its shell and strikes with bursts of water at every opportunity.
 Squirtle uses its hard head to stun prey with tackles, then delivers fierce bites.
 As Squirtle prepares to evolve, its shell grows harder and it begins to develop sharp teeth.

-"All attacking moves, yes!"
+"All attacking moves, woohoo!"
 Gary practically whooped.
 He grinned madly.
-"Ms. Ketchum, you outdid yourself.
-That's a crazy good move set for a starter Pokemon!"
+"Ms. Ketchum, you outdid yourself."

 "I did my best," Delia smiled.
 "I'm glad you're so pleased with him."